Divorce and property – what are your options

 Divorce and property – What are my options?

-Going through a divorce or relationship breakdown is deeply upsetting.
+Going through a divorce or relationship breakdown can be deeply upsetting.
 This upset is often exacerbated by finalising the separation of joint assets.

 How you and your ex-partner split your assets after a divorce can often be decided without a solicitor, if things are amicable between you.